 A worthless, torn slip of paper surrendered to the hands of One with authority to redeem can reveal a miracle.
 Within each so-called worthless thing is a hidden, exponential value.

 What worthless situation is God asking you to surrender today?

 Everyone needs a healing touch, whether in a physical, soulful, or spiritual way.
 While there can be frustration in facing a chronic issue, hope can be yours in the waiting.
-For more, get your copy of Chronic Healing today!
+For more, get your copy of [amazon text=Chronic Healing&asin=1942362048] today!